+Mitigation measures for these possible impacts will be carried out using standard practices and will be done to ensure compliance with the requirements of the.
 Impact mitigation actions will involve the following:

-Loss of biological resources is unavoidable.
-However, creative conservation will be applied in the replanting of mangrove and seagrass.

-The change in land use is unavoidable.
-Visual intrusion and negative aesthetic impact, while limited is also unavoidable.

-Change in the natural drainage regime is unavoidable.
-However, the artificial drainage system is compliant with the design standards of the National Work Agency (NWA).

-Noise and vibration will be controlled through effective equipment selection, maintenance and management.

-Dust will be controlled through appropriate hooding of equipment, covering of stockpiles, irrigation and the use of a telescopic ship loader.
+- Loss of bio-diversity is unavoidable.
+However, creative conservation will be applied in the replanting of mangrove and seagrass. - Section 6 of this report provides specific mitigation measures for impacts to these resources. - The change in land use is unavoidable.
+Visual intrusion and negative aesthetic impact, while limited is also unavoidable. - Change in the natural drainage regime is unavoidable.
+However, the artificial drainage system is compliant with the design standards of the National Work Agency (NWA). - Noise and vibration will be controlled through effective equipment selection, maintenance and management. - Dust will be controlled through appropriate hooding of equipment, covering of stockpiles (as necessary), irrigation and the use of a telescopic ship loader.

-Sediment transport will be minimized through the use of silt curtains and traps during dredging.

-Where possible and practicable the potential positive impacts will be maximized.
+- Sediment transport will be minimized through the use of silt curtains and traps during dredging. - Where possible and practicable the potential positive impacts will be maximized.